 Signal relays with Arduino

-Signal relays work great with Arduino and other microcontrollers, and may prove a valuable component for many electronics projects.
-You can use signal relays for example to multiplex different sensors to the same amplifier circuit, tune analog filters by switching the bandwidth-setting resistor, or even to switch power to small loads.
+Signal relays are very useful with Arduino: you can use signal relays to multiplex different sensors to the same amplifier circuit, tune analog filters by switching the bandwidth-setting resistor, or even to switch power to small loads.

 Next, you should match the relay coil side to your supply levels.
 Signal relay coils are heavy for an Arduino to drive directly from its digital outputs, and should in general be switched through a transistor.

-Nevertheless, it is convenient to stick to relays with rated coil voltages between 3V and 5V, as these can be switched using the supply levels already available at the microcontroller board.
+Stick to relays with rated coil voltages between 3V and 5V if possible.
+These can be switched using the supply levels already available at the microcontroller board.
 Using these low switching voltages also reduces the risk of damage to your microcontroller in case of component failures or other mishaps.

-In either case, it is worthwhile to select a relay with as low coil current as possible to avoid unnecessary load on the supply.
+Select a relay with as low coil current as possible.
+This will avoid unnecessary load on the supply or Arduino digital output pins.
 As a general rule, look for models with coil current at 25 mA or less.

 Finding low-current models is relatively easy at 5V, but challenging at 3.3V.
 Positive exceptions come from Panasonic, whose TXS2 line of low coil current 3V signal relays can be actuated with just 17 mA.